Slideshow: Top Surprises of Life After Baby Arrives

 Loading Next Slideshow

 Congrats -- your baby is home!
 Your life is changing in wonderful -- and unexpected -- ways.
 Your baby's schedule is now your schedule.
 Newborns sleep up to 18 hours a day -- but that's broken up into small chunks.
 And between naps, there's feeding, changing, and a whole lot of holding and cooing going on.

 Tip: After the first hectic weeks, babies take longer naps at predictable times.
 And you'll become a pro at managing your time.

 You've Joined a Worldwide Club

 Suddenly you've got a lot of friends.
 Strangers smile at you.
-Mothers at church or temple ask you if you want to join them on a play date.
-Your boss asks you how your baby's doctor visit went.
+Mothers at church or temple ask you if you want to join them for a play date.
+Your boss asks you how baby's doctor visit went.
 The club is called parenthood, and you have a lot of company.
 Enjoy it!

-Tip: You'll develop a unique parenting style that is right for your family -- and may be quite different from your neighbors.
+Tip: You'll develop a unique parenting style that is right for your family -- and may be quite different from your neighbors'.

 Your Relationship Changes